LucaAAntonelli/nixos-config/README.md

 5. **Manual config**

    Even though I use home manager, there is still a little bit of manual configuration to do:
-      - Set Aseprite theme (they are in the folder `./nixos-config/modules/home/aseprite/themes`).
       - Enable Discord theme (in Discord settings under VENCORD > Themes).
       - Configure the browser (for now, all browser configuration is done manually).